 What is andexanet alfa?

-Andexanet alfa, also known as Andexxa or coagulation factor Xa (recombinant), inactivated-zhzo, is an antidote that reverses the anticoagulant effects of the factor Xa inhibitors.
+Andexanet alfa is an antidote that reverses the anticoagulant effects of the factor Xa inhibitors.
 It was approved by the FDA in May 2018 to reverse the effects of rivaroxaban and apixaban in the event of serious bleeding that cannot be controlled with supportive measures.
-It is currently not approved to reverse the effects of the other factor Xa inhibitors, betrixaban and edoxaban or the indirect Xa-inhibitors, such as enoxaparin.
-It is also not approved to reverse anticoagulation prior to procedures.
-Andexanet alfa has been made available to hospitals under an early supply program and a wider supply of commercial product is expected in 2019.
+It’s currently not approved to reverse the effects of the other factor Xa inhibitors, betrixaban and edoxaban, or the indirect Xa inhibitors, such as enoxaparin.
+It’s also not approved to reverse anticoagulation prior to procedures.
+Andexanet alfa is now available nationwide.

-The ANNEXA-A and ANNEXA-R trials showed that andexanet alfa quickly reversed the anticoagulant effect of rivaroxaban and apixaban in healthy patients and the ANNEXA-4 trial provided safety and efficacy data for patients on factor Xa inhibitors who were actively bleeding and required reversal.
-The trials showed that andexanet alfa, when given to patients actively bleeding, results in improved clotting factor levels and stops bleeding in the majority of patients.
+The ANNEXA-A and ANNEXA-R trials showed that andexanet alfa quickly reversed the anticoagulant effects of rivaroxaban and apixaban in healthy patients and the ANNEXA-4 trial provided safety and efficacy data for patients on factor Xa inhibitors who were actively bleeding and required reversal.
+The trials showed that andexanet alfa, when given to patients actively bleeding, resulted in improved clotting factor levels and stopped bleeding in the majority of patients.

 How does it work?